mxmlnkn/ratarmount/README.md

                         storage location and nothing else.
 Instead, it will first try ~/.ratarmount and the folder "foo,9000".
                         (default: ,~/.ratarmount)
+  --no-gnu-incremental  If specified, will never strip octal modification
+                        prefixes and will also not do automatic detection.
+                        (default: True)
   --password PASSWORD   Specify a single password which shall be used for RAR
                         and ZIP files. (default: ) --password-file PASSWORD_FILE